thegetty/quire-docs/content/learn/workflow.md

 -   The **digital team** tackles these edits in Github.
 Anything that cannot be immediately resolved is added to the repository’s [issue tracker](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues) for more thorough review and problem-solving.

--   Once all *second pages* changes are complete, the **digital team** deploys a another preview version of the website via Netlify and sends the URL, PDF, and hard copies of the publication to the **project editor**.
+-   When all the *second pages* changes are complete, the **digital team** deploys a another preview version of the website via Netlify and sends the URL, PDF, and hard copies of the publication to the **project editor**.

 -   A print-on-demand version of the publication is printed and reviewed by **production** and the **digital team**, with special attention to image quality.